Rogelio Mayta: Biography

-Foreign Minister (2020–present)
+Foreign minister (2020–2023)

 Following the election of Luis Arce in the 2020 general elections, Mayta was appointed to the position of Foreign Minister (Chancellor), the head of foreign relations.
 As Foreign Minister, Mayta oversaw the reversal of the previous conservative government's foreign policy and a return to the foreign policy of the pre-2019 Evo Morales government.
 On 13 December 2020, Mayta announced Bolivia's intent to rebuild relations with Venezuela, Mexico, Cuba, Argentina, Nicaragua, and Iran, all of which had been frozen by the government of Jeanine Áñez.
 Mayta said in a statement that "[Bolivia] must advance unity of the region and that is why we must talk with all nations," and discussed efforts to recover export agreements with Cuba and announced the reopening of the Bolivian embassy in Iran.
 He also made known the country's intent to appoint Bolivian ambassadors to those nations.

 Speaking to Página Siete, Mayta reported that on 10 December he had met with Charge d'affaires Charisse Phillips to discuss rapprochement with the United States.
 He spoke of the hope of building "reciprocal trust" between the two countries and stressed that the administration of Donald Trump had given "evidence to distrust."
 He pointed to 20 January 2021, the day of the inauguration of President Joe Biden, as a basis for necessary steps in rebuilding bilateral relations.
 At the same time, Mayta praised the "excellent level of dialogue, understanding and cooperation" between Bolivia and Russia.
 In general, the Foreign Minister stressed the country's willingness to "having relations with all countries, all states, all peoples, but based on respect for sovereignty."

 On 4 January 2021, the Ministry of Foreign Affairs reported that Mayta had contracted COVID-19 but that he was stable and quarantining "under proper medical control."
 He returned to his duties on 28 January.